Think-and-Dev/gitbook-docs-test/docs/rationale/main-concepts.md

 It has a "balance" of RIF, RDOC, and RIFPro.
 If it's a leverage (X) bucket, it also stores the balances of the leveraged token (currently only RIF2X) holders (`riskProxBalances` and `activeBalances`).
 If it's instead a base bucket, it has a RIF balance (`inrateBag`) from interests accumulated by leveraged instruments allocations, daily processing will move the corresponding daily payment from this "bag" to base bucket balance.
-Balance accounting between buckets is articulated by a series of Smart Contracts that constitute the MoC ecosystem.
+Balance accounting between buckets is articulated by a series of Smart Contracts that constitute the RoC ecosystem.

 ## Coverage